elixir-oasis/oasis/README.md

 Oasis is:

-Base on `Plug`'s implements, according to the OpenAPI Specification to generate server's router and the all well defined HTTP request handler(s), since the OAS defines a detailed collection of data types by [JSON Schema Specification](https://json-schema.org/), `Oasis` leverages this and focuses on the convertion and validation to the parameters of the HTTP request.
+Base on `Plug`'s implements, according to the OpenAPI Specification to generate server's router and the all well defined HTTP request handler(s), since the OAS defines a detailed collection of data types by [JSON Schema Specification](https://json-schema.org/), Oasis leverages this and focuses on the types convertion and validation to the parameters of the HTTP request.

-`Oasis` hopes to help the development to think more about the server API design, and always(hope so) write the maintainable API documents for reference and communication, `Oasis` is in charge of the useable code generation to reduce some heavy work, e.g. the validation of parameter is required but looks like some onerous.
+* Maintain a standard REST APIs document(in YAML or JSON) via OpenAPI is in a high priority
+* Generate the maintainable router and HTTP request handlers code by the defined document
+* In general, we do not need to manually write OpenAPI definitions in Elixir
+* Simplify the REST APIs to convert types and validate the parameters of the HTTP request
+* More reference and communication to your REST APIs

 ## Installation